SpaceX launches 23 more Starlink satellites from Florida (video, photos)

-If all goes to plan, the Falcon 9's first stage will come back to Earth for a vertical touchdown about eight minutes after liftoff on the droneship "Just Read the Instructions," which will be stationed in the Atlantic Ocean.
+The Falcon 9's first stage came back to Earth for a vertical touchdown about eight minutes after liftoff as planned.
+It landed on the SpaceX droneship "Just Read the Instructions," which was stationed in the Atlantic Ocean.

 Starlink is the largest satellite constellation ever assembled, with a current population of about 6,500 active spacecraft.

-But the megaconstellation is getting bigger all the time, as today's planned liftoff shows.
+But the LEO megaconstellation is getting bigger all the time, as today's liftoff shows.
 SpaceX has launched more than 100 Falcon 9 flights so far this year, and roughly two-thirds of them have been Starlink missions.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.